evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_AWD/_index.md

 The battery has a gross capacity of 77,4kWh and a net capacity of 74kWh, meaning you have a 3,4kWh buffer for protection.
 (4,4%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 481 to 454 km (299-282 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 15,4kWh/100km for the basic version and 16,3kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 15.4kWh/100km for the basic version and 16.3kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 38 minutes, while a more common scenario of 10-80% would take 16 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 76%, resulting in an actual charge speed, including time loss on 152kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 76%, resulting in an actual charge speed, including time loss, of 152kW.
 Each charge session would take 22 minutes and 59 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 9 hours and 25 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 9 hours and 25 minutes.
 This trip will require three charge session(s) charging from 1% to 76%.
 The total time lost for charging up the battery will be 66 minutes.

 ### Onboard charger